reynarzz/UnityEditorGame/README.md

-Game that runs in the Unity editor, without using the unity runtime at all.
+A game that runs in the Unity editor, without using Unity's play mode at all.

+How does this work?
-This is acomplished thanks to a custom engine made with C# using Unity's types such as, Texture and old GUI system
+This is accomplished thanks to a custom engine I made with C# using Unity's types, such as Texture and the old GUI system.

+## Features:
+-A simple physics system to detect AABB collisions and ray casting.
+-Uses the audio library "NAudio" to play SFX and music.
+-Graphics is made of the old GUI, just calling drawTexture, and simple math.
+-Simple component system that resembles Unity3D's.
+-Level editor to create, edit, and paint worlds in a tilemap system.

-##How to play?
+## How to play?
 Open the game scene and click the "Game" game object.
 Ensure the inspector is visible!

 ![Gameplay Demo](gamepreview.gif)

-Tested on unity ver 2021.3.11f1.
+Tested on Unity3D ver 2021.3.11f1.
 Please use this one for initial testing.